 Thames is a town located within a diverse natural landscape, nestled between the still waters of the Firth and the bush covered ranges of Coromandel Forest Park.
 If an afternoon sleep or an indulgent treatment at Pamper Me Medi-spa doesn’t appeal on your winter weekend getaway, rug up and step out along the many scenic walkways and trails around the town.

-Thames is a great place for a good old fashioned date night; try dinner at the outstanding eatery Gastronomics and a movie at the nostalgic Embassy Cinema before retiring to your secluded accommodation high above the town.
+Thames is a great place for a good old fashioned date night; try dinner at the outstanding eatery Gastronomics before retiring to your secluded accommodation high above the town.

 Rich in history, art and culture, Thames’ understated charms are so endearing, they can no longer be kept a secret.
 When the snow’s no good and the city’s too bleak to speak of, do yourself a favour and slip away to Thames for a rejuvenating winter weekend.
 You’ll be glad you did.